cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 for a long period of time, then it also allows the clients to make enough queries to launch more powerful variants of the Q-sDH attacks from {{qsdh}}.

-To combat attacks of this nature, we argue that fairly regular key rotation should be employed on the server-side.
+To combat attacks of this nature, regular key rotation should be employed on the server-side.
 A suitable key-cycle for a key used to compute (V)OPRF evaluations would be between one and three months.